mozilla/open-leadership-framework/_articles/whitepaper.md

 Some big ideas connected to [Internet health](https://internethealthreport.org/) include:

-- **Privacy and Security:** being able to use the internet without having to worry about being followed or influenced by outside parties and without getting hacked for information through your connection, devices, public Wifi, or accounts you have with companies, governments, or other external contacts.
+- **Online Privacy & Security:** People understand and can meaningfully control how their data is collected and used online, and trust that it’s safe.
+In parallel, companies and governments work to protect our data and enhance our ownership over our digital identities.

-- **Decentralization:** getting your online news, shopping, entertainment, and information from sources that are independent, varied, and chosen by you personally—not originating from a single information source or from a group of sources working together to appear independent.
+- **Open Innovation:** Open is the default: open source and open standards continue to be at the heart of the Internet, and influence organizations and industries products, policies and practices.
+As a result, entrepreneurs and everyday Internet users can create, innovate and compete online without asking permission.

-- **Openness:** having equal access to software code, tools, and databases, allowing the entire global community to expand the internet’s capabilities without having to solve problems that have already been solved or build under threat of broad and undefined intellectual property laws.
+- **Decentralization:** The technologies and platforms people use every day are interoperable and based on open standards.
+People expect and demand systems that allow seamless flow and transfer of information and content.

-- **Digital Inclusion:** empowering all people, regardless of race, income, nationality, or gender, to thrive online in their unique differences and to create an ecosystem of respect, accountability, and neutrality—not exclusivity, harassment, or discrimination.
+- **Digital Inclusion:** People everywhere can access and have the opportunity to participate in building the entire Internet.
+Subsequently, everyone on the Internet has the opportunity to access and shape our digital world.
+The Internet reflects the diversity of the people who use it.

-- **Web Literacy:** having the skills you need to participate as empowered digital citizens who see the underlying internet as a living resource they can use, going beyond just web-content consumption and having all the skills they need to navigate, share, evaluate what information to trust, and most importantly, to expand the frontiers of knowledge.
+- **Web Literacy:** People have the skills to read, write and participate in the digital world.
+Together, these informed digital citizens move beyond just consuming content, to creating, shaping and defending the web.

 Think of Internet health and these big ideas as the “what” and “why” of what we do.
 Our commitment to these core values drives our work.

 Open Leadership is the “how” of our work.
-It’s how we accomplish our work in communities, organizations, and projects.
-Open Leadership encompases the processes and resources we use to support Internet health for everyone’s benefit.
+It’s how we accomplish our work in communities, organizations, and projects. open leadership encompases the processes and resources we use to support Internet health for everyone’s benefit.

 Open leaders “work open.”
 They work collaboratively, sharing the ownership of  ideas, resources, and outcomes with contributors, while building powerful, diverse communities to support and direct projects and organizations.
 They also set the conditions for others to do the same, ensuring accountability, equity, and transparency in a project and its community.